-We can expect to deal with disagreements in marriage and have marital conflict, let’s define ‘marital conflict’ as an ongoing strenuous point in your relationship.
-Although we might have ongoing disagreements, many times we feel conflicted about when to tell the children or even if we should.
+We can expect to deal with disagreements in marriage and have marital conflict; let’s define ‘marital conflict’ as an ongoing strenuous point in your relationship.
+Although we might have ongoing disagreements, many times we feel conflicted about when to tell the children about marital problems, or even if we should tell them.

 - To the point of going to counseling

 Parents often think they’re doing a service to their child by hiding everything from them and one day surprise them with the news of one spouse moving out.
 This can be earth shattering to a child.
 Imagine sending your child to school one day and everything is fine and the next day they need to face school with the news their parents are separating.

 Talking to your children in an age appropriate manner can help relieve some of the stress.
 They don’t need every detail but having parents on the same page with their children can be stress relieving.

 How do we talk to our children about our marriage problems?